AlgorexHealth/sentinel_common_data_model/files/800_02FM_Model_Change_Facility_Provider.md

-# Overview and Description of the Common Data Model

-# Model Change for Facility and Individual Provider Identification
+# Overview and Description of the Sentinel Common Data Model (SCDM) Change for Facility and Individual Provider Identification

 Up-versioning the Sentinel Common Data Model to v8.0.0 included substantial modifications in the service of the following goals: (1) Increasing capture of data, (2) Improving precision in organization of some of the data, and (3) Improving run-time efficiencies for data reading and manipulation.
-Additional details and rationale are below.
+Additional rationale and details are provided below.

 |Goal of Change|Rationale|
 |--------|--------|